 Thermomate 36-Inch Induction Stove Top – Best Heating Power Features

-- Scratch-resistant vitro ceramic glass surface.
+- Has a scratch-resistant vitro ceramic glass surface.

 - Smart pot indicator to confirm if your cookware is suitable for the induction cooktop.

-- Residual heat indicator and an auto-shutdown.
+- Residual heat indicator

-- Child safety lock.
+- Child safety lock

 - Only works for certain types of pans and pots.